Credit - John Fisher

 Lancashire's small population of red squirrels is bouncing back from the devastating impact of squirrel pox.
 The reds are expanding from their stronghold in the woods on the Sefton Coast.
 Our squirrel officers and dedicated volunteers are playing a crucial role in this success story...

 This virus is carried by grey squirrels which are immune to it, but it is fatal to red squirrels.
-Thanks to the perseverance and dedication of our volunteers and project officers, the population recovered quickly and has now increased to just over 80% of the pre-pox numbers.
+Thanks to the perseverance and dedication of our volunteers and project officers, the population recovered quickly and has now increased to almost 90% of the pre-pox numbers.

-We hope that red squirrels will once again become a common sight throughout North Merseyside, West Lancashire and beyond.
-With the help of our dedicated volunteers we have come some way towards achieving this but more work is still needed.
-Image (left) by Andy Barton.
+It is our aim that red squirrels will once again become a common sight throughout North Merseyside, West Lancashire and beyond.
+As a partner in the new Red Squirrels United project, funded by EU LIFE and Heritage Lottery Fund, and with the help of our dedicated volunteers this is now a real possibility.

 Rachel Miller, Red Squirrel Project Officer